Mike Babcock: Personal life

 Babcock is of Irish descent through a grandfather.
 Babcock and his wife, Maureen, have three children.
-Born in Manitouwadge, Ontario, he spent the majority of his childhood moving around between Northern Ontario, Manitoba, and the Northwest Territories, before his family settled in Saskatoon, which he considers his hometown, in 1975.
+Born in Manitouwadge, he spent the majority of his childhood moving around between Northern Ontario, Manitoba, and the Northwest Territories, before his family settled in Saskatoon, which he considers his hometown, in 1975.
 Babcock attended both St. James Elementary School and Holy Cross High School; Babcock is one of the many notable graduates on Holy Cross High School's "Wall of Honour."

 Babcock has been an advocate for the Bell Let's Talk campaign, the Centre for Addiction and Mental Health, and other mental health awareness campaigns.
 In 2017, he became involved with a campaign called Ahead of the Game to raise money for youth mental health in sport.

 On November 25, 2013, he was awarded an honorary Doctor of Laws by McGill University.
 He received the same honour from the University of Saskatchewan on June 2, 2016.
 Babcock was made a member of the Order of Hockey in Canada in 2018.